 - 1. Promote and implement the principles of ecologically sustainable development identified in aims of Byron LEP 2014, in the planning, development and management of the site; - 2.
-Contribute to the implementation of Byron Shire Affordable Housing Initiatives, the Biodiversity Conservation Strategy, the Byron Shire Cultural Policy and applicable objectives as outlined in the Community Strategic Plan 'Our Byron, Our Future'. - 3.
-Define a compatible mix and density of business, office, residential, retail, light industry and other development on parts of the site; - 4.
+Contribute to the implementation of the Byron Shire Affordable Housing Strategy, the Byron Biodiversity Conservation Strategy, the Byron Shire Cultural Policy, and the Byron Shire Social Plan; Byron Shire Affordable Housing Initiatives, the Biodiversity Conservation Strategy, the Byron Shire Cultural Policy and applicable objectives as outlined in the Community Strategic Plan 'Our Byron, Our Future'. - 3.
+Define a compatible mix and density of business, office, residential, retail, light industry and other development on parts of the site: - 4.
 Seek to increase the range of housing choice and further promote affordable living opportunities. - 5.
-Enhance and protect the bio-physical environment, particularly the Wallum vegetation and wildlife habitat adjacent to the site; - 6.
-Enhance and protect ground water and surface water quality and hydrology; - 7.
+Enhance and protect the bio-physical environment, particularly the Wallum vegetation and wildlife habitat adjacent to the site; - Enhance and protect ground water and surface water quality and hydrology; - 7.
 Ensure that the siting, scale and intensity of development enhance and protect Byron Bay's social and cultural qualities by: - a) responding to local and regional values, community needs and aspirations; - b) reflecting Byron Bay's character and scale; - c) ensuring that development of the site contributes to the range of services available and the identity of West Byron; and - d) ensuring that site access does not compromise the amenity or safety of adjacent residential areas.